pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-02-increase-ebook-sales-without-buy-now-popups.md

 And it goes both ways.
 Your newsletter will be appealing in comparison with the length of your ebook, for instance.

 So make your newsletter be an alternative to reading your ebook.
-Place an invitation to your read your newsletter directly on your ebook's landing page, and so people hesitating to "buy" your ebook will instead think:
+Place an invitation to read your newsletter directly on your ebook's landing page, and so people hesitating to "buy" your ebook will instead think:

 * {% include components/icon-habits.html %} **I'll just subscribe to the person's informative newsletter instead.**
 {: .forces }